ObednM/Python-lvl-3-Final/README.md

 -- Commands
 -!addtask
-adds a task to your database and reminds you when the time is right -!tasks shows all of your scheduled tasks
+adds a task to your database and reminds you of said task -!tasks shows all of your scheduled tasks
 -!removetask
 removes a specified task